-During fiscal year 2007, Hong Leong Asia charged Yuchai a management fee of US\$500,000 per annum for management, financial planning and control and other services, including the services of our President and Chief Financial Officer.
-In 2008 and 2009, we charged a management fee of US\$1,000,000 each year to Yuchai further to a management services agreement entered into between Yuchai and us.
-As at March 1, 2010, we provide certain management, financial planning and other services to Yuchai and us as of March 1, 2010, we have seven persons working full-time at Yuchai's principal manufacturing facilities in Yulin city.
-In addition, the President, Chief Financial Officer and a SOX manager travel frequently usually monthly for as much as up to two weeks at a time to Yuchai to actively participate in Yuchai's operations and decision-making process.
+During fiscal year 2008, 2009 and 2010, we charged a management fee of US\$1,000,000 each year to Yuchai further to a management services agreement entered into between Yuchai and us.
+As at March 15, 2011, we provide certain management, financial planning and other services to Yuchai and, as of March 31, 2011, we have nine persons working full-time at Yuchai's principal manufacturing facilities in Yulin city.
+In addition, the President, Chief Financial Officer and a manager proficient in Section 404 of Sarbanes- Oxley Act of 2002, or SOX, travel frequently usually monthly for as much as up to two weeks at a time to Yuchai to actively participate in Yuchai's operations and decision-making process.

-During each of fiscal years 2008 and 2009, the State Holding Company charged Yuchai Rmb 34,934 and Rmb 35.9 million(US\$5.3 million), respectively, for certain general and administrative expenses on an actual incurred basis.
+During each of fiscal years 2009 and 2010, the State Holding Company charged Yuchai Rmb 35.9 million and Rmb 21.9 million (US\$3.3 million), respectively, for certain general and administrative expenses on an actual incurred basis.
 We believe that the expenses charged to Yuchai by the State Holding Company would not have been materially different because Yuchai could provide these services for itself at approximately the same cost.